-Meet Helen Doherty, a charming artist and ceramicist living in Calitzdorp.
+Meet Helen Doherty, an artist and ceramicist living in Calitzdorp.
 Whimsical, Poetical, Lyrical, Painterly are just a few of the words that can describe Helen’s artistic style and so it comes as no surprise that she originally had ideas of being a poet.

 Helen’s journey began with a Masters in English Literature and lecturing however she soon realised academia wasn’t creative enough for her.
 Her love for poetry now weaves its way into her ceramics which have a wonderful sculptural feel combined with narrative and a brush of fine art.

 On a recent visit to this small Klein Karoo town, I was introduced to Helen and warmly welcomed into her workspace and studio.
 I am always fascinated by creative workspaces and love being able to see where all the planning, preparation and making arises from.
 Helen’s studio is in an old building alongside her home and was at one point a school and a church too.
 As Helen says, “It feels like hallowed grounds”.
 And perhaps this is just one of the magical, key ingredients essential to her exquisite work.